 It’s easy to neglect roses, because they don’t need to be pruned regularly in order to grow and bloom year after year.

-But, if you want to keep them healthy and full of flowers, trimming them helps a ton!
-Plus, if you never cut them back, over time they will bloom less, and look more scraggly.
+But, if you want to keep them healthy and full of flowers, trimming helps a ton!
+If you never cut them back, over time they will bloom less, and look more scraggly.

-It may sounds scary, but it’s actually really easy.
+It may sound scary, but it’s actually really easy.
 And the good news is that you really can’t kill a rose by over pruning it.

 Why You Should Prune Roses

 As I already mentioned, if you never trim them, rose bushes and climbers won’t bloom as prolifically.
 But there are other benefits too.
 Pruning roses on a regular basis…

 - helps to prevent fungus and disease